e-nig-ma/e-nig-ma/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-This site is a semi-complete archive of essays and papers.
+This site is a semi-complete archive of essays and publications, mostly in the fields of information security, philosophy, and economics.

+My areas and subfields of interest are, primarily but not exclusively, secure protocols and cryptography (information security); decision theory, rationality, and governance (philosophy); free-markets and monetary economics (economics).

+My areas and fields of interest are primarily three:
+- Computer security (secure protocols, cryptography)
+- Free-markets and monetary economics (history, free markets)
+- Philosophy & Complex systems (decision theory, rationality, complexity, governance)

 Areas and fields of interest: computer security (secure protocols, cryptography), complex systems (decision theory, rationality, complexity), and monetary economics.